 The educational philosophy of Thurgood Marshall College is guided by the belief that regardless of a student's major, a broad liberal arts education must include an awareness and understanding of one's role in society.
 Therefore, the distinctive core sequence, which serves as the centerpiece of the general-education requirements, emphasizes a critical examination of the human condition in our diverse American society.
 This three-quarter core sequence, "Dimensions of Culture-Diversity, Justice, and Imagination," challenges students to develop an informed awareness of the many cultural perspectives that have shaped American society.
-The core sequence is designed as an interdisciplinary, contemporary issues-oriented curricular experience that explores how individuals and communities in America acquire their indentifying characteristics.
+The core sequence is designed as an interdisciplinary, contemporary issues-oriented curricular experience that explores both the diversity of American experiences across race, religion, class, and gender, and also the shared resources all Americans draw on when their different identities and interests conflict.
 Other general-education requirements include courses in mathematics, the physical and biological sciences, humanities, and the arts.

 Wishing to uphold the ideals set forth by the college's namesake, Thurgood Marshall students are encouraged to develop their skills not only as scholars, but also as citizens.
 Therefore, it is our belief that scholarship and social responsibility are mutually compatible.
-In this regard, our students receive academic credit for participating in the Partners-at-Learning Program (PAL) by taking courses which train and place them as tutors and mentors in local inner city elementary schools and high schools as well as the on-campus model school.
-The Preuss School.
+In this regard, our students receive academic credit for participating in the Partners-at-Learning Program (PAL) by taking courses which train and place them as tutors and mentors in local inner city elementary schools and high schools as well as the on-campus model school, The Preuss School.
 Because this activity shares importance with other academic experiences, completion of one of these specific public service courses, offered through TEP, satisfies an upper-division general-education requirement.